oxipay/oxidocs/docs/platforms/woocommerce.md

 **API Key**: Provided to you by Platform Integration Team; used to verify orders from your store.

-**Minimum Order Total**: Orders below that will not have EPCarts as a payment option.
+**Minimum Order Total**: Orders below that will not have %product_name% as a payment option.

-**Maximum Order Total**: Orders above that will not have EPCarts as a payment option.
+**Maximum Order Total**: Orders above that will not have %product_name% as a payment option.

 <div class="panel">
-  Leaving both - Minimum and Maximum Order Totals - blank will enable EPCarts on all products.
+  Leaving both - Minimum and Maximum Order Totals - blank will enable %product_name% on all products.
 </div>